-Next course commences 22 February.
-Other dates for 2019 are yet to be confirmed.
-If you are unable to attend the upcoming course and are interested in future opportunities, please register your interest below.
+Our next course commences 5 July 2019, for women with 8+ years PQE (post qualification experience).
+Other dates are yet to be confirmed.
+If you are interested in future courses, please register your interest below.

 Generally courses take place over six Friday lunchtime sessions, 1.00pm - 2.15pm.